 Here are some common causes of structured data manual actions.

 The information in the structured data is not shown in the user-visible text.
 For example, review stars are in the structured data but not on the page.
-This would cause the stars to appear only in Search results, but not on the page.
-This often occurs with Products or Reviews.
+This would cause the stars to appear only in search results, but not on the page.
+This often occurs with product or review rich results.

 Don't treat a list of items (of any type) as a single item when assigning item properties.
 For example, do not assign a single review rating or location to a list of items; instead you should apply individual attributes to each item in the list.
-Don't treat lists of "hotels in Madrid," "summer dresses," or "cake recipes" as a single items.
+Don't treat lists of "summer dresses" or "cake recipes" as a single items.